Alia5/GlosSI/Readme.md

 ## Help and Support

-If you're looking for a tutorial on how to use GlosSI check out the [usage section](https://glossi.flatspot.pictures/#usage) on the [GlosSI website](https://glossi.flatspot.pictures/).
+If you're looking for a tutorial on how to use GlosSI check out the [usage section](https://glossi.flatspot.pictures/#usage) on the [GlosSI website](https://glossi.flatspot.pictures/) or check the [usage.md document](./docs/Usage.md)

 ---